K&J Magnetics mascot, Joe Magneato

 Some folks like to attach washers to the wall, with magnets sticking to the steel washers.
 While inexpensive, you will see less holding strength from washers than the 2-magnet setup described in Situation A above.
 Results vary, so try it out and see.
 One teacher wrote to us about hot-gluing magnets to classroom walls.
 It's a good solution for when you can't modify the cinder-block walls in a school.

-Finally, if you can find a way to use some sort of lip in the mounting arrangment that the weight of the object can rest on, you can greatly improve the holding strength.
+Finally, if you can find a way to use some sort of lip in the mounting arrangement that the weight of the object can rest on, you can greatly improve the holding strength.
 In situation E, shown in the diagram below on the right, a magnet would sit above a ledge formed in the steel sheet-metal.
 The magnet would bump into this ledge, stopping it from sliding down.
 In this case, the mounting arrangement can be much stronger, since you aren't depending on friction.

 UPDATE #1: Hanging Photos with Adhesive-Backed Magnets